alialobidm/metamask-design-system/packages/design-system-react-native/src/components/AvatarGroup/README.md

 # AvatarGroup

-The `AvatarGroup` component is designed to display a collection of avatars in a compact and structured layout.
-It supports different avatar variants and provides an overflow indicator when the number of avatars exceeds a specified limit.
+`AvatarGroup` is a stacked avatars to represent a group of avatars.

 ---